JuanPoumian/Strategic-Analysis/README.md

 - 5. **Data Visualization**:  Generates visual plots for stock price history, return distributions, and technical indicators, offering a clear visual understanding of stock performance and movements over time.
 - 6. **Investment Strategy Analysis**: Compares the performance of passive and active investment strategies on the selected stocks, including strategies like Buy-and-Hold (passive) and technical indicator-based trading rules (active).

+## Data Saving
+The processed data is saved into Excel files for future reference and further analysis.
+Both individual and combined dataframes are saved.

+## Column Descriptions

+- **Date**: Date of the stock observations (YYYY-MM-DD)
+- **Open**: Opening price of the stock on the trading day
+- **High**: Highest price reached by the stock during the trading day
+- **Low**: Lowest price reached by the stock during the trading day
+- **Close**: Closing price of the stock at the end of the trading day
+- **Adj Close**: Adjusted closing price that takes into account dividends and stock splits
+- **Volume**: Total volume of shares traded during the trading day
+- **ATR**: Average True Range, a measure of volatility based on price ranges over a period of time
+- **Returns**: Daily return of the stock, calculated as the percentage change in closing price
+- **Volatility**: Stock volatility, measured as the standard deviation of returns over a period of time
+- **SMA_50**: 50-day simple moving average of the closing price
+- **EMA_50**: 50-day exponential moving average of the closing price
+- **Upper**: Upper Bollinger Band, calculated as the sum of the simple moving average and twice the standard deviation of closing prices
+- **Middle**: Middle Bollinger Band, equal to the 50-day simple moving average
+- **Lower**: Lower Bollinger Band, calculated as the difference between the simple moving average and twice the standard deviation of closing prices
+- **RSI**: Relative Strength Index, a technical momentum indicator that measures the magnitude of recent price changes to evaluate overbought or oversold conditions
+- **MACD**: Moving Average Convergence Divergence, a technical indicator that measures the relationship between two exponential moving averages
+- **MACD Signal**: MACD signal line, calculated as the 9-day exponential moving average of the MACD
+- **Beta**: Stock beta coefficient, a measure of the stock's volatility relative to the overall market
+- **Ticker**: Stock's ticker symbol

+## Requirements

+The project uses Python as its core programming language, along with several libraries to aid in data retrieval, analysis, and visualization.
+These include:
+- datetime: for handling date and time data.
+- yfinance: to retrieve historical market data from Yahoo Finance.
+- pandas: for data manipulation and analysis.
+- numpy: for numerical computations.
+- matplotlib and seaborn: for data visualization.
+- ta: for technical analysis and computation of technical indicators.
+- fredapi: to access economic data from the Federal Reserve Bank of St. Louis.
+- scipy: for scientific and technical computing.

 ## Delving into Insights: A Brief Visual Showcase from My Exploratory Data Analysis Journey

 ![distribution](https://user-images.githubusercontent.com/114705723/236968375-38c66b04-5ec1-4dc9-9507-8f9a7021cd10.png)